hln323/gds123/README.md

 #INSTALLATION AND SETUP#

-To properly setup up the projects please ensure that you have placed the following files in main folder (gds123):
+To properly setup up the project please ensure that you have placed the following files in main folder (gds123):

 - 995.000_rows.csv
     A link to the download and more information about the dataset can be found here: https://github.com/several27/FakeNewsCorpus.
 Please note that the file must be named "995.000rows" in order to work.